 The Moche thrived in the northern coastal region of Peru from the year 100 to 700 AD.
 Along with agriculture and Metallurgy, the sophisticated Moche also excelled in fishing.
 Navigating on totora reed rafts, the Moche set out to the sea by midday and fished overnight using a casting net or hook and line gear.

 Ceviche, or rather its citric juice tiger’s milk, is considered a mighty aphrodisiac (scientifically speaking, only tuna, salmon and mackerel are so).
-But it was undoubtedly the Moche’s high regard for sex which helped to solidify such perception.
+But it was undoubtedly the Moche’s high regard for sex that helped to solidify such perception.
 A great part of Moche art and relics have sexual motifs.
-Out of thousands of ceramics, over 500 pieces depict various sex scenes.
-Their complex variety has led scholars to agree upon the key role sex played among the Moche.
-As Professor Mary Weismantel claimed, sexual drive was a sign of power, as its “reproductive capacity was a potent force channeled to serve economic and political ends..”
-Besides its obvious reproductive function, sex was an instrument for both gender and political domination.
+Out of thousands of ceramics, over 500 pieces depict various sex scenes, proving the key role that sex played among the Moche.
+As Professor Mary Weismantel claimed, sexual drive was a sign of power, as its «reproductive capacity was a potent force channeled to serve economic and political ends..» If sexual drive was so essential, then tuna ceviche was fundamental in the Moche diet.

 What about the Incas?
 Instead of copying the Moche style, Incas marinated their fish with a corn beer named chicha de jora.
 The alcohol content of chicha supposedly enhanced the fish flavor.
 Incas ate their fish with ají, and called their dish Siwichi, which in Quechua means «raw fish.» Other Inca tribes did not even use chicha to cook the fish.
 One of Francisco Pizarro’s soldiers, Gutierrez de Santa Clara, wrote that «the Indigenous people from this coast..all the fish they caught from the river or the sea, they ate it raw.»